 Called bunting, cats rub their heads against prominent objects to leave chemical markings as a part of scent communication.
 Depending on the object of the cat's communication, they may be claiming ownership or indicating pleasure.

 Cats' Pheromone Glands

-Cats have several different scent glands all over the body.
-They are located between the toes so the scent is deposited with cat scratches, but they also are located beneath the chin, the corners of the mouth, the temples, the base, along the length of the tail, and the ears.
-We don't know if each gland has a different scent or not, but cats tend to use the entire head in sometimes luxurious rubbing displays.
+Cats have several different pheromone producing glands all over the body.
+They are located between the toes, beneath the chin, the corners of the mouth, the temples, along the length of the tail, and the ears.
+Cats tend to use the entire head in sometimes luxurious rubbing displays.

 Which part of the head is used depends on the height of the target object.
 The forehead and ears usually are rubbed on the highest objects while head-height objects are marked with a swipe from the corner of the mouth to the ear.
 Lower objects get rubbed with the chin and throat.